How to Choose Your Shaving Brush

 Just starting out?
 A synthetic hair brush will do the job just as good as a natural hair brush.
-It is a good idea to get one of this at the beginning if you are still uncertain about changing to traditional shaving.
-You can after a while upgrade to an elegant natural hair brush and leave this one as a travel brush that you will not cry over if you lose it.
+It is a good idea to get one of these at the beginning if you are still uncertain about changing to traditional shaving.
+You can after a while upgrade to an elegant natural hair brush and leave the synthetic one as a travel brush that you will not cry over if you lose it.
 Or, you can just continue using it, a good quality synthetic brush will last for many years.

 Allergic to animal hair? | Choose a synthetic hair brush.

 Extremely Sensitive Skin? | Choose a Super Badger or a Silver Tip.
 Some synthetics are also very soft.

 Prefer lathering directly on the face? | Choose a soft brush.
 Either a synthetic bristle brush, Best Badger, Super Badger, or Silver Tip.

 Are design and the use of natural materials important?
 Get your self a natural bristle brush, it will be an investment for life.
 You will never regret it and your children and grandchildren will treasure it as much as you.

 Luxurious taste? | Choose a Silver Tip

 Caring for Your Shaving Brush

 Whichever brush you choose, it must be properly cared for, so it lasts for a long time in proper condition.
 Here are three simple rules for this: